vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/spring-boot-app-build.md

     ```

     This will configure the name of your Gradle project which ensures
-    that your jarfile has the correct filename.
+    that your jar file has the correct filename.

 1. Refresh the Gradle project in your IDE so that it picks up
     your changes.